 Why it’s great: No frills, just fantastic Mexican food at fair prices, located nearby great area hikes, not overcrowded or touristy, quick & convenient

 Location: 7000 AZ-179 Suite 108, Sedona, AZ 86351

 8. Pisa Lisa

 If you are craving some pizza after working a sweat up on a Sedona trail, Pisa Lisa is the place to go.
-Another of Lisa Dahl’s restaurants, this one features outstanding wood fired pizzas, available in a number of tempting creations featuring all sorts of cheese, meats, spices, and veggies.
+Another of Lisa Dahl’s restaurants, this one features outstanding wood fired pizzas, available in a number of tempting creations featuring all sorts of cheeses, meats, spices, and veggies.
 For vegans, they offer an outstanding vegan pizza which includes their famous Mother sauce, olive tapenade, grilled eggplant, artichoke hearts, arugula and pine-nuts – it’s a must try for any veggie lovers out there!
 The setting here is pretty simplistic – Pisa Lisa is simply a great place to enjoy a quick and tasty bite to eat after spending the day exploring this beautiful area of the Southwest.

-Why it’s great: the best place in town for quality pizza
+Why it’s great: The best place in town for quality pizza

 Location: 2245 AZ-89A, Sedona, AZ 86336